-Like the ones I used to buy, my homemade double hummus wraps are stuffed with chickpea and black bean hummus.
+Like the ones I used to buy, my homemade double hummus wraps are stuffed with black bean and chickpea hummus.

-(Yes, I know that hummus actually means “chickpeas” in Arabic, and so black bean hummus is a bit of a misnomer.
+(Yes, I know that hummus actually means “chickpeas” in Arabic.
+So black bean hummus is a bit of a misnomer.
 Take it up with Mr. Father Nature.)